QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 piece of the puzzle is Authorization, which indicates _what_ they can access in the Jenkins environment.
 By default Jenkins supports a few different Authorization options:

-> 💡 The "Configure Global Security" section of the web UI allows a Jenkins administrator to configure authorization
+> 💡 The "**Configure Global Security**" section of the web UI allows a Jenkins administrator to configure authorization
 > features
 >
 > ![Error loading jenkins-configure-global-security.png]({{ "/assets/img/jenkins-configure-global-security.png" | relative_url}})